Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 | Charisma     | Measures empathy, persuasiveness, and social influence.  |
 | Perception   | Measures awareness, attention, and insightfulness.       |

+Within the 5 attributes, each character has one "Flaw" and one "Focus".
+A character's Flaw is their glaring weakness—the quality that holds them back from being the perfect adventurer.
+Oppositely, a character's Focus is their greatest power—the quality that makes them a master of their class.

 ## 2.2 Skills

 Below attributes, characters have 15 core skills that represent proficiencies within a specific attribute area.
 These skills are scored on a scale from 0 to 3, with the average human being a 1.
-Skills allow characters to specialize themselves in regards to specific types of actions.
+Skills allow characters to specialize themselves for specific types of actions.

 | Attribute    | Skill         | Description                                                  |
 | ------------ | ------------- | ------------------------------------------------------------ |